neatnik/omg.lol/info/Billing/payments.md

 ## Payment processing

 We use Stripe to securely process your online payment.
-They’re the best.
+They’re _the best_.

 ## Currencies